-Can I Give My Dog Advil, Baby Aspirin, or Other Human Medicines for Joint Pain?
+Can I Give My Dog Advil, Baby Aspirin, or Other Human Medicines for Joint Discomfort?

 Absolutely not.
 Human medicines have been formulated for — you guessed it — humans.
-Many human pain medications can result in serious medical issues, including organ failure and even death.
+Many human medications can result in serious medical issues, including organ failure and even death.

 Never give human medication to your dog.

-Are There Joint Pain Medications My Dog Can Take?
+Are There Joint Discomfort Medications My Dog Can Take?

 A number of them, actually.
 Carpofen, Etodolac, Meloxica, and Rimadyl for dogs to name a few.

 You won’t find them on the shelves of your local pharmacy or big box store though.
-They are prescription-strength pain medications specifically designed for dogs.
+They are prescription-strength joint discomfort medications specifically designed for dogs.
 That means you need to consult a vet before you can get them.

 This is a good thing though, because only a veterinarian is trained to determine the proper medication and dosage based on your dog’s individual health history.

-Are There Medical Options for Joint Pain Beyond Giving My Dog Pain Medication?
+Are There Medical Options for Joint Discomfort Beyond Giving My Dog Medication?